Vicente Romo: Rookie year

-After three seasons in the minor leagues, mostly with the Portland Beavers Romo was selected in the Rule 5 draft by the Los Angeles Dodgers.
-He made his major league debut in the second game of the 1968 season, pitching one scoreless inning against the New York Mets.
-After going two weeks without appearing in a game, Romo was returned to the Indians on April 26.
-Romo was sent back to Portland, then was recalled at the end of June.
-During the last three months of the season, Romo appeared in 40 games for the Indians, posting a team-best 12 saves and a 1.62 earned run average.
+After three seasons in the minor leagues, mostly with the Portland Beavers, Romo was selected in the November 1967 Rule 5 draft by the National League (NL) Los Angeles Dodgers, who paid $25,000.
+The Dodgers had earlier tried purchasing his contract rights in 1966 from the Tigres for $30,000, but then learned Cleveland held those rights.
+He made his major league debut in the second game of the 1968 season (April 11, 1968), pitching one inning against the New York Mets, and giving up one run.
+This was his only appearance for the Dodgers in 1968.
+After going two weeks without appearing in a game, Romo was returned to the Indians on April 26, and assigned to Portland, who paid $12,500 for Romo's rights.

+Romo pitched in 10 games for Portland (starting eight), with a 4–3 record and 3.16 ERA.
+The Indians recalled him at the end of June.
+During the last three months of the season, Romo appeared in 40 games for the Indians (39 in relief), posting a team-best 12 saves and a 1.62 earned run average.
+He was tied for fourth best in the AL for saves.
+Cleveland tied with the Baltimore Orioles for the AL's best team ERA (2.66).